Many people ask about the knowledge one would require for Home Renovation How To? My answer to that is how much understanding one would like to have.

 Home Remodeling How To

 When it comes to doing renovations properly, you need to know more than just a single trade.
-Each trade has certain things that are unique to each of them that they are responsible for doing.
-You’ll also find that each trade also crosses over into other trade related areas.
+Each trade has certain things that are unique to each of them that they are responsible for.
+You’ll also find that each trade also crosses over into other trade-related areas.

-Let’s list a few so you can see what I’m talking about here.
+Let’s list a few so you can see what I’m talking about.

 - Finished Carpentry

 Designing, whether we are talking the entire house a level or just a room, the more you know about each trade, the better your designs will be.
 When you know what to expect from each trade on what they need to do, you’ll be able to design with maximum budget saving ideas and get the most accomplished without wasting money.
 If you don’t know what each trade needs to do and how they do it, your budget will get hit hard with unforeseen costs as your designs fail to simplify the work required by each tradesman.
-Lack of trade knowledge will lead with small to large design mistakes for the trades you are deficient in understanding.
-Some designers design for appearance without consideration of structural integrity or what each tradesperson is required to do to make it happen to code.
+Lack of trade knowledge will lead to small – large design mistakes throughout your designs.
+Some designers create solely for appearance without consideration of structural integrity or what each tradesperson is required to do to make it happen to code.
 Hence, the extra costs start to accumulate.

-Plumbing is the other area where you want to make sure that you do it correctly.
-Having issues with a cold solder joint or bad crimp on apex line down the road after a major renovation just to find out you have water coming out of your wall or ceiling below is never a good sign.
-Another big thing to be aware of is not cutting the floor joists all to pieces for running drain pipes which is against the code and weakens the structural integrity of the floor in question.
-One more reason to know what the trade requires and how to do it.
+Plumbing is the other area where you want to make sure it’s done correctly.
+Having issues with a cold solder joint or bad crimp on apex lines is never a good after a major renovation.
+You ‘ll have water coming out of your wall or ceiling below as the connections start to leak.
+Another big thing to be aware of during plumbing renovations is not to cut the floor joists while running drain pipes against the recommendations of the building code.
+Improper cutting of floor joists will weaken the structural integrity of the floor in question.
+One more reason to know what the trade requires and how it’s done.

 Electrical is another one that you need to know the code as to what is required and what should never be done.
-Too many times have I seen people change out rated fuses for larger ones so they would not blow.
-The only reason a rated fuse will blow other than wearing out from extended use is when you overload a circuit it then does what it was designed to do and blow.
-That way it protects all the wires, switches and receptacles of your home from burning down.
-I have even seen people change out circuit breakers for larger ones, which means something else is going to break down which with electrical usually means a fire somewhere in the circuit.
+Too many times I’ve seen people change out properly rated fuses for larger ones.
+The reason for a rated fuse is to protect the circuit from an overload.
+That way all the wires, switches and receptacles of your home can withstand more current draw than the fuse preventing your home from burning down.
+I have even seen people go so far as to change out circuit breakers for larger ones.
+The electrical code stipulates just how many lights, receptacles etc can be on any one circuit for amperage size.

 Trim is one of those things where it is either done right and looks great or looks like somebody should have stayed home that day.
 When it comes to trim, your talking about a part of your home when done right brings your whole home alive showcasing everything you have created in the new space.
 Do it wrong and you have just made a mess of the entire job where it takes away from almost everything else you have created.
 Trim is one of those finishing touches that just simply always needs to be done right if you want your space to showcase the way it should.

-Finished Carpentry as the name of the trade states is just like trim that every little detail needs to be spot on or you’re going to notice all the imperfections of the job.
-Here we are talking about all the work that goes into your kitchen cabinets, vanities, staircases, banisters and railing systems.
-There are even some houses that will have built-ins, pillars, and bars that will be feature items that again make a significant impact on people’s opinion when they see your home.
-If any of these principal components or elements is built poorly in your home, then your home is not going to come across as you may have wished.
+Finished Carpentry encompasses the before mentioned trim and every little detail that needs to be spot on or you’re going to notice all the imperfections of the job.
+Here we are talking about all the work that goes into your kitchen cabinets, vanities, staircases, banisters and railing systems for instance.
+There are even some houses that will have built-ins, pillars, and bars that will be featured items that again make a significant impact on people’s opinion when they see your home.
+If any of these principal components or elements are built poorly in your home, then your home is not going to come across as elegant as you may have wished.

-Flooring is another finished product that makes a big difference to the impression people will have at your place when they see it.
+Flooring is another finished product that makes a big difference to the impression people will have when visiting your home.
 Just as your trim can make your home stand out so will your floors.
 For some people they believe your floors will make one of the largest impacts along with your kitchen and bathrooms.